This isn’t about eyewear. It’s about how people experience care.

 Why I chose a different path

-Again and again, I met people who delayed buying glasses — not because they didn’t need them, but because the process felt overwhelming or impersonal.
-They felt like a number in a system designed to move people in and out, not to truly understand them.
+Again and again since then, I've met people who delayed buying glasses — not because they didn't need them, but because the process felt overwhelming or impersonal.
+I knew there had to be another way.

 A relationship-first approach